Come and explore the 900-year history of this beautiful building – which may have once been the site of a Saxon chapel.

 When first constructed from 1120 onwards, the church wasn’t this big: the tower was shorter, the building narrower without the side extensions, and the East end did not have a chancel.
 The main Nave did not have the “double decker” row of upper windows forming the clerestory.

 The first major remodelling involved replacing the side walls with rows of arches, known as arcades, as early as the 13th century.
-The East end extensions to form the chancel and the building beside it known as the sacristy were completed in the 14th century, giving us the quaint and appealing eastern view which is still preserved today.
-The narrow vertical windows in the sacristy look like arrow-slits.
-Its loft contained the clutter of centuries, including many old photos which are being digitised.
+100 years later the East end was extended to form a longer chancel, and the building beside it known as the sacristy was constructed – looking a like a rather quaint priest’s house.
+Yet its narrow vertical windows resemble arrow-slits.

 Later builders extended upwards.
-In the 15th century the upper clerestory windows were added, and the tower heightened.
-To support the extra weight, massive angled buttresses were planted firmly beside it for added support.
-In 1664 five of the six bells were made by Anthony Chandler, from a well-known family of bell-founders, and may have been cast on site.
-The sixth bell was added in 1729, and all are hung in the tower from where they still ring out today.
-They have been described as “the sweetest peal in Hertfordshire”.
+In the 15th century the upper clerestory was added, and the tower raised to accommodate bells.
+Massive angled buttresses were constructed to support the extra weight.
+In 1664 five of the six bells were made by Anthony Chandler, from a well-known family of bell-founders, possibly being cast on site.
+The sixth, added in 1729, completed “the sweetest peal in Hertfordshire”.

 Arches and pillars in the church bear a rich collection of engraved signs, symbols and inscriptions, ranging from simple scratched initials and enigmatic signs to more carefully presented memorials, some of them dating back to the thirteenth or fourteenth centuries.
 These are known as “medieval graffiti” and will be the subject of a detailed study as part of discovering more about our heritage.

 Most fascinating of all are the medieval wall paintings which were covered up with whitewash plaster during the Reformation.
 They lay forgotten for hundreds of years until being uncovered again in the 1930s.
 We have an important series dating from the 13th-19th centuries, praised by Pevsner (the renowned architectural historian) as being second only in the county to those at St Albans Abbey.
-Valuable heritage indeed to find in a rural village church.
-Once we have repaired the roof and made the building weatherproof, these paintings will be restored.
+Once the building is made properly weatherproof, there will be an opportunity to have these professionally cleaned and where necessary restored.
+We plan to create a 21st century fabric wall hanging to show how the “Christ in Majesty” painting may have looked in full colour.

-Apart from all its heritage, St Leonard’s is special to the community.
-Not only is it in regular use for services, it’s the only place in the village where weddings and funerals can be conducted.
-Community events such as flower and art festivals, book festivals, singing, bell-ringing, historical talks and parish meetings take place in the church.
+Apart from its heritage, St Leonard’s is living building for the community.
+It is in regular use for services, weddings and funerals can be conducted.
+Community events such as flower and art festivals, book festivals, singing, bell-ringing, historical talks and parish meetings also take place in the church.

 The building is true to its locality, walled with flint facing and Totternhoe stone dressings from the nearby quarry in Bedfordshire – see the Beds Archives link.
 And being set on a hill, its “Hertfordshire spike” spire is a landmark for miles around.
 In the churchyard, the 1811 tomb chest of Thomas Pickford, founder of the celebrated firm of carriers, is a grade II listed monument in its own right.